coscene-io/create-coscene-extension/examples/topic-aliasing/README.md

 ## Package

-Extensions are packaged into `.foxe` files.
+Extensions are packaged into `.coe` files.
 These files contain the metadata (package.json) and the build code for the extension.

 Before packaging, make sure to set `name`, `publisher`, `version`, and `description`